Far West Regional football games rescheduled due to storm

 BUFFALO, N.Y.
 (WIVB) — The New York State high school football Far West Regional games have been rescheduled and moved due to an impending winter storm hitting Western New York, the NYSPHSAA announced Wednesday.

-All five Far West Regional games between the Section VI and Section V champions were originally slated to be played either Friday or Saturday at neutral sites, but will now be played Monday at the home fields of each respective Section V team.
+All five Far West Regional games between the Section V and Section VI (Buffalo) champions were originally slated to be played either Friday or Saturday at neutral sites, but will now be played Monday at the home fields of each respective Section V team.

 The updated schedule is as followed: